Multistep Tests¶

 Note

-- After deleting a local variable, requests in the current Multistep Test that reference this variable will no longer be able to use it;
+- After deleting a local variable, requests in the current Multistep Test that reference this variable will no longer be able to use it.

 Execution Settings¶